 How To Be More Fun

+Being fun is something that has a time and a place though.
+It's great if you can be fun at a party or with a bunch of buddies who are in a light, joking mode.
+If you're on a quiet, contemplative walk with a friend, trying to be fun, fun, fun isn't as good a fit.
 Overall, I see being fun as just one social 'mode' of many people can be in.
 Sometimes it's the right one for the circumstances, sometimes not.
 This article covers the idea in more detail:

 I think there are two aspects to being more fun.
-There are the behaviors that actively make you more fun, and there are the traits to avoid that make you less fun.
+There are the behaviors that actively make you more fun, and there are the traits to avoid that make you less-fun.

 Being more fun

-When I was trying to think up all the traits I've noticed that seem to make people more fun, I realized they were all fairly vague and general.
+When I was trying to think up all the traits I've noticed that make people more fun, I realized they were all fairly vague and general.
 You'll see what I mean in a second.
-This vagueness means two things.
-First, as long as they're sticking to the very general principles, everyone can be fun in their own style.
+This vagueness means two things: First, as long as they're sticking to the very general principles, everyone can be fun in their own style.
 Your fun self can be a reflection of your normal self.

 Introduce people to fun new activities and situations